Dečani operation: Prelude

 In late April and early May 1998, the KLA seized control of villages northeast of the Dečani–Đakovica road, establishing its headquarters in Glođane.
 Serb residents were expelled from these areas and fled to the town of Dečani, leading to a sharp rise in inter-ethnic tensions.
 The KLA appeared to be attempting to establish a corridor between Albania and the Drenica region.
 The town of Dečani was completely surrounded by KLA forces for several months, cut off from the areas controlled by the security forces of the Republic of Serbia.
 The town, crowded with Serbian refugees, lacked electricity and telephone connections.
 In the spring of 1998, the KLA conducted several military operations around Dečani, further escalating the security situation.
 The period from 19 April to 22 was especially critical, marked by intense clashes between the police and the KLA in the village of Babaloć.

 The situation deteriorated significantly towards the end of May 1998.
 On 25 May, 11 KLA militants were killed in Ljubenić, Dečani and Peć.
 On 26 May, police officers Rade Popadić and Nikola Jovanović were kidnapped near Babaloć, while 3 more KLA fighters died in Babaloć, Strellc i Epërm and Rastavica.

 On the same day, Julka Đuričković was killed in Dečani, and her body was found by her husband Veljko, who subsequently committed suicide.
 Attacks continued over the following days, with several more incidents, including the killing of police officers Dušan Urošević and Vidosava Simić on 31 May in Dečani.
 The violence, marked by both KLA attacks and Serbian police casualties, further exacerbated the dire situation in the area.

 Order of Battle

-Yugoslavia
+FR Yugoslavia

 The operation began in June 1998 and, for the first time, involved a joint deployment of the Special Operations Unit (JSO) and the Yugoslav Army (VJ).
 It included elements of: